apollographql/oss-repo-health-cron/README.md

 # Team Prometheus Repository Health Check

-This is an experiment by [`@alessbell`](https://github.com/alessbell) in automating some health checks client library developers on Team Prometheus can iterate on to get insights into our respective projects and communities.
+This is an experiment by [`@alessbell`](https://github.com/alessbell) in automating some repository health checks developers on Team Prometheus can use to gain insights into our respective projects and communities.

+They run via GitHub actions and post to [`#team-prometheus-repository-health`](https://apollograph.slack.com/archives/C06EGAW8Q3F).